iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 file.
 For convience, this variable will be referred to as _data_variable_.

 The _data_variable_ MUST have an attribute `geometry`.
-The string-value of this attribute MUST be equal to the name of a 0 dimensional variable in the data structure, which we will refer to as the _geometry_container_.
+The string-value of this attribute MUST be equal to the name of a 0-dimensional variable in the data structure, which we will refer to as the _geometry_container_.
 Note that multiple data variables may refer to the same _geometry_container_.